Reconstructing slow-roll Scalar-Tensor Gauss-Bonnet single field inflation from running spectral data: First- and higher-order perturbations and running consistency equations

 or

-Hierarchies of consistency equations relating scalar and tensor pertubations and the lowest levels and higher order running parameters have been presented (i.e. \cite{Cortes:2006ap,Cortes:2007ak}).
-The scale running and the running of the running of the scalar spectral index can be easily computed at the slow roll approximation for the kind of models of interest in this worl.
-From \eqref{e00312} and \eqref{e00313}.
-They are given by
+Hierarchies of consistency equations relating scalar and tensor perturbations and low- and higher-order running parameters have been presented in Refs.~\cite{Cortes:2006ap,Cortes:2007ak}.
+For the class of models considered here, the running and the running of the running of the scalar spectral index follow from \eqref{e00312} and \eqref{e00313}:

-Using Eqs \ref{Eq 2.14}) and (\ref{Eq 2.15}), we obtain
+Using Eqs.~(\ref{Eq 2.14}) and (\ref{Eq 2.15}), we obtain

 In terms of the derivatives with respect to the field $\varphi$, they become as follows

 together with